Valence-Bond Solid phases in the spin-$1/2$ Kekule-Heisenberg model: Introduction

 \section{Introduction}

 The quest for materials in which quantum fluctuations create quantum paramagnetic phases at temperatures below the interaction energy of the system is an active field of research in condensed matter physics\cite{lacroix2013introduction,Norman2016,Balents2010}.
 Quantum spin liquids (QSL) and different instances of valence bond solids (VBS), such as plaquette VBS states and resonating valence bonds are among these phases, to name a few.
-The emergence of these exotic phases of matter roots in strong quantum fluctuations that arise in strongly correlated systems such as frustrated magnets and high-$T_c$ superconductors \cite{Savary2017,Imai2016a,Baskaran1987,Senthil2000,Broholm2020}.
+The emergence of these exotic phases of matter is rooted in strong quantum fluctuations that arise in strongly correlated systems such as frustrated magnets and high-$T_c$ superconductors \cite{Savary2017,Imai2016a,Baskaran1987,Senthil2000,Broholm2020}.

 QSLs are of particular importance for their distinguished characteristics such as long-range entanglement, emergent gauge symmetry, fractionalized excitations, and topological order \cite{Savary2017}.
-Valence bond solids, on the other hand, are classes of quantum paramagnets with vanishing local magnetization and short-range correlations which typically form decorated bonds with different correlations.

-The exact ground state of the AKLT model (Affleck, Kennedy, Lieb, and Tasaki)\cite{Affleck1987,Affleck1988} is a well known example of the VBS states supporting Haldane's conjecture\cite{Haldane1983} that the integer-spin quantum Heisenberg models are gaped in one dimension, making it an essential aspect of the one dimensional VBS states.
-The VBS construction can further be extended to two and three dimensional lattices.
-More recently, it has been shown that the VBS states can also play a crucial role as resource states for measurement-based quantum computing \cite{nielsen_chuang_2010,Murta2023}.
+On the other hand, in VBSs all spins contribute to the formation of decorated dimers (singlets) which breaks the spatial lattice symmetries.
+This is in contrast to quantum spin liquids where no such symmetry is broken.
+In the ideal case, the two spins forming each singlet are maximally entangled, while disentangled with others, and the ground state of VBSs exhibits no long-range entanglement.